Father Matthew Dallman, Obl.S.B is the founder and publisher of Akenside Press.

 After pursuing a career of music performance and composition in his 20s and early 30s, the Holy Spirit called him to the Church and to the study of theology.
 While a parishioner at Saint Paul’s, Riverside, near Chicago, where he was also a lay catechist, Dallman received a Master of Arts degree in Liturgical Ministry from Chicago’s Catholic Theological Union (May 2014) then a Master in Theological Studies degree in Ascetical Theology—with a thesis on the theology of Martin Thornton—from Wisconsin’s Nashotah House Theological Seminary (May 2015).

 Along the way, Father Dallman has been blessed by a number of excellent teachers.
-He has studied theology with Fr Thomas Fraser, Fr Richard Fragomeni, Fr Stephen Bevans, Dr Richard McCarron, philosophical theology/ontology with Dr Herman Stark, and Ignatian spirituality with Thomas Heard.
-Previously, he studied English literature and poetry with Yusef Komunyakaa and Carter Revard, integral philosophy with Ken Wilber, and music harmony with W.A.
+He has studied parochial theology with Fr Thomas Fraser, homiletics with Fr Richard Fragomeni, pastoral ministry with Fr Stephen Bevans, sacramental theology with Dr Richard McCarron, philosophical theology/ontology with Dr Herman Stark, and Ignatian spirituality with Thomas Heard.
+Previously, he studied English literature and poetry with Yusef Komunyakaa and Carter Revard, integral philosophy with Ken Wilber, and musical harmony with W.A.
 Mathieu.

 In the summer of 2014, Father Dallman spent a month in the United Kingdom in research and pilgrimage relating to his study of Martin Thornton’s theology.
 Funded through a Kickstarter campaign, he visited Oxford, Cambridge, Nottingham, and Hawarden (Wales).
 He met privately with Dr Rowan Williams, Sr Benedica Ward, Dr Alison Milbank, Dr George Westhaver, as well as with Monica Thornton (Martin’s wife) and the Rev. Magdalen Smith (Martin’s daughter).
 Monica Thornton gave Matthew permission to reissue all thirteen of her husband’s books—a tremendous honor.